moeidriss/umlgui/README.md

 # umlgui

-If you find this software useful and would likd to make a contribution, please do so by supporting any of the causes below. <br>
+If you find this software useful and would like to make a contribution, please do so by supporting any of the causes below. <br>

 Disobedience Sudan: A fundraiser for the continuing popular uprising of Sudan of December 2018. &nbsp;